Creating a New Kind of Doctor

 Program Strengths

 Global health: Collaborating with the UT Global Health Program, this training promotes education, research and service to promote health equity for vulnerable populations.
 UT Austin currently has training partnerships with Kenya and Mexico.
+Members of our neonatal division also have partnerships with Guatemala and Egypt.
 With appropriate advance notice and administrative approvals, other sites can be considered for clinical rotation and research.

-Advocacy: Mentorship in advocacy projects is available through the Dell Medical School Department of Pediatrics Advocacy Committee, which focuses on legislative policy, education, community outreach, social determinants of health, innovation solutions and research.
+Advocacy: Mentorship in advocacy is available through the Dell Medical School Department of Pediatrics Advocacy Committee, which focuses on legislative policy, education, community outreach, social determinants of health, innovation solutions and research.
+A multi-specialty team of pediatric faculty, trainees and staff participate in IRB-reviewed advocacy initiatives at the institutional and community level.
+The proximity to the Texas State Capitol also affords many opportunities for trainees in legislative and health policy advocacy.
+Members of the neonatology faculty active in state and national organizations serve as mentors for trainees interested in future health policy careers.

-Health economics and administration: This training offers practical exposure to the leadership, management and strategic-development skills required to guide an expanding multisite neonatology service.
+Health economics and administration: This elective offers practical exposure to the leadership, management and strategic-development skills required to guide an expanding multisite neonatology service.
 Through existing state-wide clinical and quality-improvement mechanisms, fellows will gain insight into regionalization of care and collaborative efforts among health care systems.
+Fellows interested in becoming a medical director, division chief or hospital administrator are encouraged to take this elective and work closely with John Loyd, M.D., MPHMolly Pont, M.D., and Mitchell Imm, M.D.

 Palliative care: This training provides experience in the active and total care of infants with life-limiting conditions, with a focus on enhancing quality of life, managing symptoms and supporting families across multiple specialties and embracing physical, emotional, social and spiritual elements.